h-parekh/developer_notes/share-red-docker.md

 # Running to do:
   1. - [ ] Research spike: Articulate a strategy to maintain docker images, so we don't have to rebuild everytime
+      - Create a new docker hub account owned by share-research?
   2. - [ ] Make decision: Decide on a naming convention for share-research custom nodes. [node-red documentation](https://nodered.org/docs/creating-nodes/packaging) doesn't mandate prefixes, so we could use `share-` prefix.
   ```
 Node modules should use node-red-contrib- as a prefix to their name to make it clear they are not maintained by the Node-RED project.
 Alternatively, any name that doesn’t use node-red as a prefix can be used.
   ```
+2018-01-25 Share-dev meeting: This isn't a problem right now.
+We don't want to add extra governance at this point.
   3. - [ ] Make decision: What repo structure should we have for the different custom nodes?
 Options are:
       1. Simplest way, we maintain separate repos for each custom node.
 Need to make sure the same static files are used across the repos for design consistency.
       2. Alternatively, keep a monorepo so static content like icons can be shared.
 Can they be published as one package if they nodes are all sub modules in the monorepo?
   4. - [ ] Discuss use case: Do we want users to be able to collaborate over editing workflows in the cloud instance?
+  2018-01-25 Share-dev meeting: This isn't something we want to pursue as a use case right now.
   5. - [ ] Research spike: Research data [mounting strategy](https://docs.docker.com/storage/) in Docker.
 Helps determine workflow for [SR-3](#sr-3)
+    * Concern: Latency and conflict issues may occur with multiple node-red instances trying to access the same disk.
+    * Filesystem conflicts during runtime?
+What files are written to the user directory when node-red executes a flow?
+  6. Trigger mechanism: Do we need a queue like Bulljs that spins up node-red workers and shuts them down after execution?
+    * Put a node-red workflow into bull and see if we can run that.
+On the local machine.